What do you want to learn?

 [Related article: Should You Invest in Your Own Warehouse, or Outsource to a 3PL?]

 Unlike self-storage and warehousing, storing inventory with a 3PL puts your inventory exactly where it needs to be when shipping to customers.
-Thus, minimizing steps in your system to get packages out and improves overall efficiency.
+Thus, minimising steps in your system to get packages out and improves overall efficiency.

 3PLs offer leading shipping services and inventory management, while being easy to work with due to their technology and general expertise in all things shipping, inventory and warehousing.